Projected Snowfall Totals Increase For Winter Storm Headed To Region

 The time frame for the system is Friday night, March 10 into Saturday, March 11, according to the National Weather Service.

-A widespread 4 inches of accumulation is now predicted for most inland areas, with close to 6 inches in some spots, where hazardous travel is expected.
-(See the image above from the National Weather Service.)
+A widespread 4 inches of accumulation is now predicted for most inland areas south of the Capital Region, with close to 6 inches in some spots, where hazardous travel is expected.
+(See the images above from the National Weather Service.)

-For New York City, Long Island, and coastal areas, a wintry mix is expected from the storm, but accumulations of 1 to 2 inches are possible.
+In New York, less snow, generally 1 to 2 inches, is expected in the Albany area and farther north.

+In Connecticut, less snow is predicted for central and eastern Connecticut, with about 1 to 2 inches predicted for Hartford.

 Clouds will increase on Friday with a high temperature again in the mid-40s.